 You run data for a commercial pharma brand team.
 Your platform pulls in CRM activity, specialty pharmacy dispense feeds, claims, patient services records, REMS data, 3PL reports, and a stack of syndicated datasets you pay a lot of money for.
 Every one of them lands on its own schedule, in its own shape, keyed on its own identifiers.
 And every Monday, someone asks why the market share number moved.

 Generic data quality advice doesn’t help you much here.
 “Check for nulls” is not the problem.
 The problem is that commercial pharma data fails in specific, recognizable ways, and most testing approaches were built for a different data shape.
 Here are the challenges that actually bite, and at the end, a few things DataOps TestGen does about them.
+If you want the whole estate in one place, we keep a feed-by-feed inventory of commercial pharma data sources with the characteristic failure of each one.

 Challenge 1: No single source is complete, so failures are relational